Crooked Teeth: An Overview

 Many patients do not know that they have plenty of options when it comes to treating their crooked teeth.
 Advancements in dental health care have come a long way in the past few years.
 This means it is possible for us to provide more discreet orthodontic solutions to best meet your needs.
 Here are our most common questions that we get asked around our orthodontic solutions:

 Do my crooked teeth automatically mean I have to get braces?

 Depending on the severity of your tooth misalignment, you may be eligible for Invisalign treatment.
-Invisalign is an orthodontic solution that helps patients avoid metallic braces.
-Through a system of clear, plastic aligners that slowly put pressure on your teeth, Invisalign works to straighten your teeth over time.
+Invisalign is an orthodontic solution that helps patients who have mild to moderate alignment problems avoid metallic braces.
+The Invisalign clear aligner system works to straighten your teeth slowly, over time.
+It involves using a system of clear, plastic aligners that gently put pressure on your teeth.
+The aligners are worn for 22 hours a day and can be removed to eat, brush and floss.
+The clear aligners are switched out about every week.
 Patients must be consulted before receiving Invisalign treatment, as some orthodontic issues cannot be fixed by Invisalign.

 How long will I have braces?

 Most patients who receive braces will need to have them for 18 to 24 months in order to see their desired results.
 Some patients may need to have them longer, depending on the severity of their orthodontic issues.